-The International Electrotechnical Commission (IEC) along with International Organization for Standardization (ISO) developed 27001, to set a global standard for information security.
+The International Electrotechnical Commission (IEC), along with the International Organization for Standardization (ISO), developed 27001 to set a global standard for information security.

-Security teams of banks & credit unions often find it hard to attain Federal Financial Institutions Examination Council (FFIEC) compliance.
-Due to their lack of resources, they aren’t able to properly deploy & manage the diverse set of security controls.
+Security teams of banks and credit unions often find it hard to attain Federal Financial Institutions Examination Council (FFIEC) compliance.
+Due to their lack of resources, they aren’t able to properly deploy and manage the diverse set of security controls.

-For organizations with limited budgets, small IT & Security teams & competing priorities, being compliant with Good Practice Guide (GPG) 13’s twelve Protective Monitoring Controls (PMC) can be a challenging task.
+For organizations with limited budgets, small IT and Security teams and competing priorities, being compliant with Good Practice Guide (GPG) 13’s twelve Protective Monitoring Controls (PMC) can be a challenging task.
 In order to succeed, organizations need to centralize.

-Under the Gramm-Leach-Bliley Act (GLBA), institutions like credit unions, banks & other financial services firms are legally obligated to protect their consumer’s information.
-This has made it mandatory for US-based organizations to create & enforce.
+Under the Gramm-Leach-Bliley Act (GLBA), institutions like credit unions, banks, and other financial services firms are legally obligated to protect their consumers' information.
+This has made it mandatory for US-based organizations to create and enforce

-Organizations transmitting health information in electronic form, including healthcare providers, health plans, healthcare clearing houses & business associates of a covered entity, must comply with HIPAA.
+Organizations transmitting health information in electronic form, including healthcare providers, health plans, healthcare clearing houses, and business associates of a covered entity, must comply with HIPAA.

-In order to establish reliability & security standards for Bulk Electric System (BES), certain guidelines must be followed by companies in the power sector, so that they can comply with the North American Electric Reliability Corporation Critical.
+In order to establish reliability and security standards for Bulk Electric System (BES), certain guidelines must be followed by companies in the power sector so that they can comply with the North American Electric Reliability Corporation Critical.

-For organizations handling credit card data or other type of payment card data, must possesses PCI DSS compliance software.
-Failure in doing so, can result in fines & penalties, and in case of data breach due to non-compliance, may lead to to organizations paying millions in settlement, legal fees & loss of reputation.
+For organizations handling credit card data or other types of payment card data, they must possess PCI DSS compliance software.
+Failure to do so can result in fines and penalties, and in the case of a data breach due to non-compliance, it may lead to organizations paying millions in settlement, legal fees, and loss of reputation.

-Organizations that deliver services like SaaS, desire being certified by The Service Organization Controls 2 (SOC 2).
-This helps them attests that they have implemented the necessary security controls in line with the the following principles.
+Organizations that deliver services like SaaS desire to be certified by Service Organization Controls 2 (SOC 2).
+This helps them attest that they have implemented the necessary security controls in line with the following principles: